RLoris/FileHelperDoc/README.md

 ![Datatable](./assets/node8hd.png)

     Note: You need to know the correct row struct in order to reimport the datatable content correctly

+    Do not use fields with withespaces or special characters in your structures, they will get exported but you won't be able to import them back !

 | Node | Inputs | Outputs | Note |
 | ---- | ------ | ------- | ---- |